ÐÇ¿ÕÓ°ÊÓ

 The United States Postgraduate Application Process for International Students

+Before you apply, familiarize yourself with the application process for your desired program and institution.
 Application requirements vary, and some programs have specialized requests, like a portfolio.
-Before you apply, refer to the program page on the 星空影视Platform for current information.听
+Be sure to refer to the program page on the ÐÇ¿ÕÓ°ÊÓplatform for current information.

 Illustration of a school with a US flag.